Financial Aid Information

 • Initiating contact with a faculty member to ask a question about the academic subject studied in the course.

-What is not considered academic activity includes and is not limited to:
+What is not considered academic activity includes but is not limited to:

 • Living in on campus housing